Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started-guide.md

 1. Plug the Qumulo Core USB Drive Installer into an available USB port on the node.

-1. Press the power button on the node..
+1. Press the power button on the node.

    {% include image.html alt="To power on the node, press the power button." file="hpe-front-power.png" %}